rraajjeesshh123/Lung_disease_classification/README.md

 # Lung-disease-classification
 The impact of lung diseases on public health is steadily increasing due to factors such as environmental changes, global warming, human behavior, and other causes.
 According to the WHO, more than four million premature deaths occur annually due to air pollution, encompassing conditions like asthma and pneumonia.
-The respiratory disorders range from slight discomfort and inconvenience by common colds and influenza viruses to life-threatening conditions like pneumonia, pneumothorax, and the recent pandemic of COVID-19.
+Respiratory disorders range from slight discomfort caused by common colds and influenza viruses to life-threatening conditions like pneumonia, pneumothorax, and the recent pandemic of COVID-19.

-Considering the importance and prevalence of Lung diseases worldwide, we trained an effective CNN-based multiclass classification model to classify Chest X-ray images of four GI diseases (lung opacity, COVID19, pneumonia, pneumothorax) and normal lung.
-The VGG19 CNN model achieved highest average accuracy of approximately 98.90% on the training set and accuracies of 99.50% and 99.60% on the validation and additional test set.
+Considering the importance and prevalence of lung diseases worldwide, we have trained an effective CNN-based multiclass classification model to classify chest X-ray images into five categories:

+Normal lung
+Lung opacity
+COVID-19
+Pneumonia
+Pneumothorax
+The VGG19 CNN model achieved the highest average accuracy of approximately 98.90% on the training set, with validation and additional test set accuracies of 99.50% and 99.60%, respectively.

 ## Package requirements:
 * python = 3.9